-The Social Security Act established Boards of Trustees for the Social Security and Medicare trust funds, respectively, and requires the Boards to report annually to Congress on the status of the funds.2
+The Social Security Act established Boards of Trustees for the Social Security and Medicare trust funds, respectively, and requires the Boards to report annually to Congress on the status of the funds.1

-The 2018 Social Security Trustees Report updates projections of the finances of Social Security's two trust funds, the Old-Age and Survivors Insurance (OASI) Trust Fund and the Disability Insurance (DI) Trust Fund.
+The 2019 Social Security Trustees Report updates projections of the finances of Social Security's two trust funds, the Old-Age and Survivors Insurance (OASI) Trust Fund and the Disability Insurance (DI) Trust Fund.
 The Trustees Report is a tool to help Congress and the public gauge the financial status of the Social Security system.
-Social Security's financial balance is projected over 75 years, longer than almost all other government or private-sector projections.
-This requirement reflects the long-term commitments of Social Security and the critical importance of this program to American workers.
-Any projection over so long a period is inherently uncertain.
-Nonetheless, the Trustees' projections provide policymakers the information they need to plan for the future.
-The 2018 report is the 78th to be issued and is available on the website of the Office of the Chief Actuary of Social Security: www.ssa.gov/OACT.
+Social

-Elliot Schreur is Research Associate and Benjamin W. Veghte is Vice President for Policy at the National Academy of Social Insurance.
+William Arnone is Chief Executive Officer and Griffin Murphy is Research Assistant for income security policy at the National Academy of Social Insurance.